Bryn Mawr Divorce and Child Custody Lawyers

 - Primary - One parent has the child more than 50% of the time.

 - Partial - One parent has the child less than 50% of the time.

 - Supervised - One parent is monitored by the court or a designated third party when spending time with the child.

 - Sole - One parent has the child all of the time.
 Visitation may still be arranged.

 When filing a petition for child custody, you will have to pay a court-specific filing fee.
 The court may have hearings to question you and your children, or send you to mediation, before delivering a final custody order.
-Having an attorney is very helpful for explaining what’s practical and getting you the best possible outcome.
+Having a Bryn Mawr family law lawyer is very helpful for explaining what’s practical and getting you the best possible outcome.
 The Law Offices of Sheryl R. Rentz, P.C., can answer your questions in a free sit-down, so don’t hesitate to call.